Air Fryer Cornish Hen

 Let the birds rest for 10 minutes before cutting into them.

-I decided to serve these Cornish hens with some oven roasted potatoes, peas and lentils.
+I decided to serve these Cornish hens with side dishes like some oven-roasted potatoes, peas, and lentils.

 I also cut the hens in half the way my folks did before I plate them.